Torgen/codex-blackboard/docs/Operations.md

 software, there are two options:

 ### Compile on the production machine
-This is usually preferred if the version you're pushing is committed to some branch on Github.
+This is usually preferred if the version you're pushing is committed to some branch on GitHub.
 From the root of a client synced to the version you want to use, run `private/update.sh`.

 ### Compile on some other machine